akaabdullahmateen/roadmap/computer-science/programming-languages/cxx/index.md

 ## Part 1: The Basics

-C++ (pronounced "C plus plus") is a high-level general-purpose compiled programming language created by Danish computer scientist Bjarne Stroustrup as an extension of the C programming language, or "C with classes".
+C++ (pronounced "C plus plus") is a high-level, general-purpose, multi-paradigm, statically typed, free-form, compiled programming language created by Danish computer scientist Bjarne Stroustrup as an extension of the C programming language, or "C with classes".
 The language has expanded significantly over time, and modern C++ now has object-oriented, generic, and functional features in addition to facilities for low-level memory manipulation.

-C++ was designed with performance, efficiency, and flexibility in mind, because of which, it is used widely for the development of operating systems, browsers, video games, desktop applications, libraries, graphics, cloud systems, databases, servers, banking applications, embedded systems, telephone switches, compilers, and other performance-critical applications.
+C++ was designed with performance, efficiency, and flexibility in mind, because of which, it is used widely for the development of operating systems, browsers, video games, desktop applications, libraries, graphics, cloud systems, databases, servers, banking applications, embedded systems, telephone switches, compilers, and other performance-critical or resource-constrained applications.

 |                       |                                                                                                                  |
 | --------------------- | ---------------------------------------------------------------------------------------------------------------- |